willbuck/AngularProjectPostmortem/revealslides/slides/services.md

 - Moving to Restful services
 - Custom endpoints
 - Roll our own
-- restangular (TODO Investigate)
-	- nested requests
-	- deal with objects or promises at same time
-	- custom methods
-	- element transformers
-	- extend models
-	- request and response and error interceptors

 note:
 	- we started by looking at the mock ups and just writing a lot of services to get the exact data we needed for the view